qjiangzhao/TEtrimmer/README.md

   --poly_len INTEGER              Define the minimum length requirement of the poly pattern from the parameter
                                   --poly_patterns.
 Default: 10

-  --define_perfect INTEGER        Define the minimum copy number that the output TE consensus sequence can be
-                                  evaluated as "Perfect".
-Default: 30

   --help                          Show this message and exit.
 ```